payu-india/CMS-Chatbot/docs/Offerings/chargeback/webhooks-for-chargeback/index.md

 ## FAQs

-#### Does txn_id field in the webhook refer to mihpayid or our txnid?

-This is PayuID,

 #### On new status dispute, is the amount already booked from merchant account?
 OR **When is the amount charged from the merchant account?** OR **Does Closed Customer Favour mean the amount is debited from merchant account?**

 Dependent on the merchant risk score & contract, Merchant accounts are marked as Upfront-Debit or No-Upfront-Debit.
 So when a new dispute is raised: